 No, I don’t tell you to drink “shampoo”.
 This dessert is called “champus”, referring to the word “chapusca” which means “mixture”.
 And just like its name, champus is a mixture of different fruit with a dried, shelled corn named mote.

 The most common blend is apple, pineapple, quince, and guanabana – a local fruit.
 They are mixed until the texture thickens as porridge.
-Champus tastes better when served warm, so the Peruvians often consume them in winter.
+Plus, Peruvians often consume them as a heartwarming dessert in the winter because champus tastes better when served warm.

 This video will guide you step-by-step to make a champus for chilly days: